thaksharadhananjaya/wexel-backend-api/README.md

     ```

 ## Configuration
-Provide instructions on how to configure the application.
-For example:
 1. Create a `.env` file in the root directory following `sample.env`

 2. Other configuration steps if necessary.